intracom-telecom-sdn/jscheduler-go/README.md

 ## Usage

 For the purpose of clarity we must define that
-> A scheduling policy or simply policy from now on will refer to a tuple of (thread priority, thread CPU affinity)
+> A scheduling policy or simply policy from now on will refer to a tuple of (thread name filter, thread priority, thread CPU affinity)

 You can invoke the Jscheduler from the command line with the following options